pluralsight/guides/in-review/microsoft-net/using-angular-2-with-asp-net-core/article.md

 # Step 3: Angular 2 in ASP.NET Core

-Angular 2 has famously claimed to be the ONE Framework for MOBILE and DESKTOP apps.
+Angular 2 has famously claimed to be the ONE Framework for mobile and desktop apps.

 This tutorial refers to [5 MIN QUICK START](https://angular.io/docs/ts/latest/quickstart.html) for getting started.
-The 5-minute guide is more focused on other light weight code editors; but here we are using Visual Studio 2015 Community Edition Update 3 for its built in TypeScript tooling and other features.
+The 5-minute guide is more focused on other light-weight code editors.
+However, we are using Visual Studio 2015 Community Edition Update 3 for its built-in TypeScript tooling and other features.

-We will be using Webpack for module bundler, it’s an excellent alternative to the systemJS approach.
-To know more about inner details of read [webpack and Angular 2](https://angular.io/docs/ts/latest/guide/webpack.html#!#configure-webpack)
+We will be using Webpack as our module bundler.
+It’s an excellent alternative to the systemJS approach.
+To learn more about Webpack, read [Webpack and Angular 2](https://angular.io/docs/ts/latest/guide/webpack.html#!#configure-webpack)

-Majority of webpack scripting is based on AngularClass’s [angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter).
-I have modified according to ASP.NET Core web apps.
+The majority of Webpack scripting is based on AngularClass’s [angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter).
+I have modified it according to ASP.NET Core web apps.

-> ASP.NET Core used here is SPA type of website, no MVC used here.
+> ASP.NET Core follows Single Page Application (SPA) architecture rather than a Model-View-Controller (MVC) framework.

-Why I choose Webpack for Angular 2 in ASP.NET Core?
+Why Webpack for Angular 2 in ASP.NET Core?
+I could have probably used [many other bundlers](https://www.slant.co/options/11602/alternatives/~webpack-alternatives).

+However, Webpack does have many perks:
-Webpack is much simpler to code, plugins based working with static files.
+* It's much simpler to code, plugins based working with static files.
-Webpack 2 with dev-server runs application in memory, live reloading & compilation is easy.
+* Webpack 2 with dev-server runs application in memory, live reloading & compilation is easy.
 It provides tree shaking to eliminate unused code.
-Integrating with 3rd party packages like Angular Material 2, AngularFire, bootstrap are just one line inclusion AngularClass webpack  starter kit provides HMR (Hot Module Replacement) – maintain execution state while code gets modified.
+* Integrating with 3rd party packages like Angular Material 2, AngularFire, bootstrap, and more is short and sweet.
+* The AngularClass webpack starter kit provides HMR (Hot Module Replacement) – maintain execution state while code gets modified.
-Webpack is adopted by Angular CLI, AngularService by Microsoft for making bundles much smaller.
+* Webpack is adopted by Angular CLI, AngularService by Microsoft for making bundles much smaller.

 # Step 4: Adding NPM Configuration file for Angular 2 packages
-Angular 2 team is pushing the code changes using NPM rather than CDN or any other source, due to this we need to add NPM configuration file (package.json) to this ASP.NET Core application.
+The Angular 2 team is pushing the code changes using NPM rather than CDN or any other source.
+Due to this, we need to add an NPM configuration file (`package.json`) to this ASP.NET Core application.

-Right Click on “ngCoreContacts“, add new file “NPM Configuration File“; by default package.json is added to ASP.NET Core project.
-This acts Node Package Manager (NPM) file, a must for adding packages for Angular 2
+Right Click on “ngCoreContacts“, add new file “NPM Configuration File“; by default `package.json` is added to ASP.NET Core project.
+This acts Node Package Manager (NPM) file, a must-have for adding packages when using Angular 2.

-From the Angular 2 Quick start provided above, we need to add dependencies for required for Angular 2 in ASP.NET Core application.
-Copy Paste below configuration in package.json file
+From the Angular 2 Quick Start provided above, we need to add required dependencies.
+Copy-paste the below configuration in your `package.json` file

 ```JSON
 {